-This appendix describes the MATLAB programs "depressions.m" and "solveModel.m" that solve for the model's equilibrium by finding the solution to the system of equations derived in Section 6.
+This appendix describes the MATLAB programs "depressions. m" and "solveModel.m" that solve for the model's equilibrium by finding the solution to the system of equations derived in the section entitled "Computation of Equilibrium."
 These programs, the necessary input files, and the calibration data can be found at www.greatdepressionsbook.com.